ShaikhWarsi/CROPIX/README.md

     - **Matplotlib & Seaborn**: For data visualization and analysis (likely used during model development).
     - **Joblib**: For efficient saving and loading of Python objects, especially large NumPy arrays, used for trained machine learning models.

+To Get details about ML models refer to this: [Model Documentation](backend/MODEL_DOCUMENTATION.md)

 ## How to Use CROPIX

-Visit our website at [https://cropixbitlyfe.com](https://cropixbitlyfe.vercel.app) to access and utilize all the functions of CROPIX.
+Visit our website at [https://cropixbitlyfe.vercel.app](https://cropixbitlyfe.vercel.app) to access and utilize all the functions of CROPIX.
 CROPIX provides several powerful tools to assist farmers.
 Here's a quick guide on how to use each main feature:

 ### 1. Crop Recommendation
 - **How to Use**: Navigate to the 'Crop Recommendation' section.
 Input your soil's nitrogen, phosphorus, and potassium levels, pH, rainfall, temperature, and humidity.
 The system will then suggest the best crops for your environment.